What to do if you crash your car and nobody else was involved

 However, while this is the case in many instances, there could also be parties who may be liable.
 An experienced Georgia car accident attorney can craft a solid case for damages using verifiable evidence.
 Because of this potential vicarious liability, it is always important to contact an accident attorney after any highway incident when any of the following conditions could apply.

 Who can be held liable for single-vehicle accidents?

 Truckers and drivers with unsecured loads

-Many drivers are forced off of the highway in order to avoid falling objects from embankments or other vehicles, such as a flatbed trailer.
+Many drivers are forced off of the highway in order to avoid falling objects from embankments or other vehicles, such as a tractor-trailer with a flatbed.
 Many flatbed loads are not properly secured during loading, and a thorough investigation into the case could reveal the actual shipment contractor was at fault.

 Shipping companies could also be liable when the parties or fleeing driver can be identified by a victim or a witness.
 This can be a long shot, but liability could still exist in the right situation.
 The problem is that the driver of the vehicle from which an object fell will typically not stop, which is considered leaving the scene of an accident.

 Roads, highways and interstates across the state of Georgia are commonly in disrepair, and avoiding certain damage can cause a driver to veer off the road or hit a barrier.
 Many single-car accident victims do not realize that a local or state government agency could be held liable for their accident.
 An experienced accident attorney can complete an in-depth investigation into the case for any evidence that could prove responsibility.

 Potholes in the road are a prime example of when a government agency could be liable for certain accidents, but even a hole in the highway will need documenting in some form.
 Along with evaluating the accident scene, your accident attorney can officially request any repair records associated with the damaged road.